 Pseudocode is written in simple statements that fall under three basic categories:

-Directions: Add your name pin to your birth city/state to the Google Map.
-Then answer the following four questions:
+Directions: Add your name pin to your birth city/state†to the Google Map.

-Directions: What are other examples of reducing a complex problem to produce a more manageable problem?
-Consider the ramifications (consequences) of your proposed reductions (e.g., the loss of accuracy in simulating movement through water as discussed above).
+Directions: "Once you have abstracted an object, it can be re-used.
+It can be modified to suit other situations."
+(Azagu, 2015).
+What are other examples of reducing a complex problem to produce a more manageable problem?
+Consider the ramifications (consequences) of your proposed reductions (e.g., the loss of accuracy in simulating movement through water as discussed in the Abstraction section of www.mrsrush.net).
+You must include at least one source with a parenthetical citation (look at the examples provided).
 Post your response (~100 words) directly to the itsLearning textbox.
 Do not attach a separate document and be sure to proofread before posting.

 If you are having problems viewing this page, opening videos, or accessing the URLs, the direct links are posted below.
 All assignments are submitted in itsLearning.
 If you have having problems, contact Mrs. Rush through the itsLearning email client.